mahdi-moghadam1/python-learning/README.md

   Goal

-Build a strong foundation in Python and move on to
-AI, and more advanced programming projects.
+Build a strong foundation in Python and gradually move on to more advanced programming and computer science topics.